firedrakeproject/firedrake/docs/source/parallelism.rst

   :align: center

-The additional functionality required to support ensemble parallelism is the ability to send instances of ``Function`` from one ensemble to another.
-This is handled by the ``Ensemble`` class.
+The additional functionality required to support ensemble parallelism is the ability to send instances of :class:`~.Function` from one ensemble to another.
+This is handled by the :class:`~.Ensemble` class.
 Instantiating an ensemble requires a communicator (usually ``MPI_COMM_WORLD``) plus the number of ranks for spatial communication within each ensemble subcommunicator (4, in the case of the example below).
 The program should then be executed with ``mpiexec`` as normal, specifying the total size of the commicator which should be equal to the product of the number of ranks for spatial communication and the number of ranks for ensemble communication.

 .. code-block:: python